compose-spec/compose-spec/spec.md

 arguments.

 A Compose file MUST declare a `services` root element as a map or service names to service definitions.
-A service definition contains configuration that is applied to each container started for that service.
+A service definition contains the configuration that is applied to each container started for that service.

 Each service MAY also include a Build section, which defines how to create the Docker image for the service.
 Compose implementations MAY support building docker images using this service definition.
 If not implemented